 Wimbledon Theatre Turkish baths:

-the entrance from the rear lobby
+entrance from the street, and exit from the rear lobby

 Entrance to lobby